Over-cared for: How much care does the soul actually need?

 The hair is perfectly cut, dyed, thickened, the skin tightened, the lips injected, sweat runs down the operated nose and the flawless waterproof make-up during the Tabata workout in the fitness studio.
 A quick selfie from the hard work.
 The hard work on yourself.
 At least on the outside.
 It is no longer enough just to be beautiful and healthy.
 Beautiful is continuously redefined with every new snap or Instagram post.
 Many want to keep up or even trump the others, play along, win and be there.
 The show should look casual and completely candid.
 Quite casually, as if the shiny hair, the "ideal" body, the smooth skin and the perfect face were just a coincidence.
 No, fate.

-We sweat it out in the gym and log it with selfies and snaps to prove it, we go to the drugstore and find everything we're looking for that we didn't even know we needed.
-There is an endless range of care products for every conceivable and imaginable part of the body.
-It is no longer enough to only own clothes that we feel comfortable in.
-It always has to be more, always better, always more beautiful and unusual.
-We can take care of each other until the doctor comes.
+We sweat in the gym and record it with selfies and snaps to prove it, we go to the drugstore and find everything we're looking for that we didn't even know we needed.
+There is an endless range of care products for every imaginable and unimaginable part of the body.
+It is no longer enough to just have clothes that we feel comfortable in.
+It always has to be more, better, more beautiful and more unusual.
+We can take care of ourselves until the doctor comes.
 And that will come sooner or later.
-We take care of our body, our social contacts, our job, our Twitter, Facebook and Instagram accounts.
-But what many people have forgotten or even overlooked is how to listen to their own soul, which probably needs the most care and nurturing.
-If the body is the temple, the soul is ultimately the occupant responsible for that temple.
-But some people only create a temple and neglect their soul, their competences and individual abilities.
-What good is a breathtakingly beautiful temple where no one lives anymore?
+We maintain our bodies, our social contacts, our jobs, our Twitter, Facebook and Instagram accounts.
+But what many people have forgotten or even overlooked is how to listen to their own soul, which probably needs the most care and attention.
+If the body is the temple, the soul is ultimately the inhabitant responsible for that temple.
+But some people only create a temple and neglect their soul, their skills and individual abilities.
+What good is a breathtakingly beautiful temple that no one lives in anymore?

 A temple that is constantly being worked on, that is even being expanded for a soul that got lost somewhere in it, doesn't feel comfortable or even completely lost all connection with the temple and ran away?
 And suddenly there is a spirit temple.
 Gorgeous, beautiful and terrifyingly sad.
 But how much care does the soul actually need?
 And how do you properly care for them?
 Please don't get me wrong, I take great care of my body, it is my temple in which I live, no, in which I like to live.